Payroll Management for SMBs. A Simple Guide for Improving the Management of Payroll System

 1. What is payroll?

-2. Errors and mistakes in payroll
+2. Errors and mistakes in how you manage your payroll

 3. Payroll management before employing your first employee